TL;DR

 The data pipeline.
 Which sources matter.
 How to query them reliably.
 How to filter signal from noise.
 This isn't a weekend project.
 It's months of iteration that compounds daily.

 The domain logic.
-After 3,500+ analyses, I know which dimensions correlate with outcomes, which sources have the highest signal, which configurations produce actionable output vs. filler.
+After 4,000+ analyses, I know which dimensions correlate with outcomes, which sources have the highest signal, and which configurations produce actionable output versus filler.
 A new entrant starts at zero.
-A wrapper starts at worse than zero, because it doesn't even know what to measure.
+A wrapper starts below zero, because it doesn't even know what to measure.

 The validation layers.
 Cross-validation.
 Confidence scoring.
 Source attribution.
 Hallucination detection.
 The boring stuff that makes products trustworthy.
 The stuff agent-washed products skip because it doesn't make good demos.